puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/agent_setup.md

 {% endhighlight %}

 (Note that it's important that you don't put this in your `default` node declaration.
-If you did, you'd start creating docker containers on your docker containers every time you did a puppet run!)
+If you did, puppet would try to create docker containers on your docker containers every time you did a puppet run!)

 {% task 2 %}